Zaltarba/blog/_posts/2025-09-21-WarnerBrosMerger.md

 It’s not glamorous.
 It’s not momentum-driven.
 But when done systematically with proper sizing, scenario modeling, and discipline it can be a effective strategy (here a [first article](https://www.aima.org/asset/676DA5D6-8CE4-42D7-A2C6171EAC6382DC/) and a [second one](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=315639) documenting this assertion).

-## Understanding Implied Probability from Market Prices  {#understanding-implied-probability-from-market-prices}
+## Market Prices and Implied Probabilities  {#understanding-implied-probability-from-market-prices}

 When a public company announces it’s being acquired, the offer is almost always above the last trading price, often significantly.
 That premium is what makes merger arbitrage possible.